TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Introduction/WhatsNew/Index.rst

 This version of the TSconfig Reference was updated for TYPO3 CMS version 6.1.

-For TYPO3 6.1 the Page TSconfig property noExportRecordsLinks has been added.
+For TYPO3 6.1 the Page TSconfig property noExportRecordsLinks has been added, which allows to hide the buttons "Export" and "Download CSV file" in the list module.

-Since TYPO3 6.0 the property mod.SHARED.colPos_list has been removed.
+In TYPO3 6.0 already the property mod.SHARED.colPos_list has been removed.
-Use instead Backend Layouts (see example here :ref:`example_for_backend_layout`).
+Use Backend Layouts instead (see :ref:`Example for Backend Layouts
+<example_for_backend_layout>`).

 .. figure:: ../../Images/manual_html_m3858f798.png